Breaking

 Covariant Compactification: a Radical Revision of Kaluza-Klein Unification

-What I have found is that rather than using a set of scalar Higgs fields, the theory needs to include a vector field.
+What I found is that rather than using a set of scalar Higgs fields, the theory needed to include a vector field.
+In the last few years, I’ve identified this vector field as the field of vectors tangent to a set (technically a “bundle” or “congruence”) of paths through spacetime.
 The field equation can be obtained from a Lagrangian, which is constructed entirely from this vector field and its covariant derivatives – quantities which describe how the vector varies between tangent spaces.
 The field equation is the simplest possible extention of Poisson’s equation which a) is valid in any frame of reference/coordinate system and b) describes gravity as a curvature of spacetime.

 There exist solutions of these field equations in which the symmetries of the higher-dimensional tangent space break and the tangent spaces themselves separate.
 One can define scalar fields constructed from powers of the vector field’s covariant derivatives.
 These determine the way the symmetries break, which allows us to classify such solutions.
 For example, say we start with a six-dimensional spacetime.
 It is possible to choose relations between the powers of the covariant derivative such that the six-dimensional tangent space breaks into a four-dimensional one and a two-dimensional one.
 The metric splits, or “decomposes”, into separate metrics for the four-dimensional and two-dimensional tangent spaces.
 Similarly, vector fields then split into four-dimensional vector fields and two-dimensional ones.